The SHORE CHOICE for Private School, Day Camp & Swim Lessons

 Opening as the first day camp in NJ and one of the first in the USA with just seven campers, Seashore has grown during the past nine decades into one of the largest camps in the country!

-Recognized for its important contribution to young people, Seashore was the PARENTS’ PICK, voted 2018 Most Loved Day Camp in a poll released on Hulafrog, was voted Best Camp in Monmouth County three times, won 2011-2017 Asbury Park Press Readers Choice Awards, received the 2013 Louis.
+Recognized for its important contribution to young people, Seashore is the PARENTS’ PICK — voted 2019 Most Loved Swim School and 2018 Most Loved Day Camp in polls released on Hulafrog, was voted the 2018 BEST PRESCHOOL in Monmouth County the third year in a row, was voted Best Camp in Monmouth County three times, won 2011-2018 Asbury Park Press Readers Choice Awards, received the 2013 Louis.
 G. Libutti Community Service Award, has been named Family Business of the Year and has even had a day proclaimed in its honor by Long Branch City Officials, where February 12 will always be Seashore Day Camp Day.

 According to Director John Villapiano, a former professional football player and New Jersey State Assemblyman, more than 45,000 young people have spent summers at Seashore and three quarters of the staff were once campers themselves.